US Rep. Cicilline to step down, lead nonprofit foundation

 Cicilline, 61, said the opportunity to lead the foundation was unexpected, but gives him the opportunity to “have an even more direct and meaningful impact on the lives of residents of our state.”

 The Rhode Island Foundation, founded in 1916, focuses on supporting economic security, affordable health care, as well as education and job training.
-It raised $98 million in 2021 and awarded $76 million in grants, according to its website.
+With $1.3 billion in assets, it raised $98 million in 2021, the most recent year for which data are available, and awarded $76 million in grants to 2,300 nonprofits, according to its website.

 Cicilline takes over for Neil Steinberg, who will continue as president and CEO until Cicilline starts.
 The congressman has “the experience, the skills, the passion, and the network to ably lead the Foundation,” Steinberg said.